-14C Penalties for failure to surrender CPD III Custody and bail 14C: PENALTIES FOR FAILURE TO SURRENDER
+failure to surrender to bail: consequences and penalties

+CPD III Custody and bail 14C: FAILURE TO SURRENDER TO BAIL: CONSEQUENCES AND PENALTIES

 Initiating Proceedings - Bail granted by a police officer

 - 14C.1 When a person has been granted bail by a police officer to attend court and subsequently fails to surrender to custody, the decision whether to initiate proceedings for a section 6(1) or section 6(2) offence will be for the police / prosecutor and proceedings are commenced in the usual way. - 14C.2 The offence in this form is a summary offence although section 6(10) to (14) of the Bail Act 1976, inserted by section 15(3) of the Criminal Justice Act 2003, disapplies section 127 of the Magistrates' Courts Act 1980 and provides for alternative time limits for the commencement of proceedings.
 The offence should be dealt with on the first appearance after arrest, unless an adjournment is necessary, as it will be relevant in considering whether to grant bail again.